-For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+For certain covered services from certain non-network providers, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Additionally, these charges will not be applied toward satisfaction of the deductible.

+Professionally

-Professionally administered drugs that are required to be administered at a designated facility
+administered drugs that

+are required to be

+administered at a

+designated facility